 Several sizes of wire are needed to build the chassis.
 Eileen's Emporium are good source for these and they do a mixed sizes pack if you don't want to buy large quantities.

-0.31mm - Most of the brakegear, axleguards ties, brake lever guards
+0.31mm - Axleguards ties, brake lever guards, lamp irons